Sir William Johnstone Hope

 In July 1792, following his marriage, Hope took the additional name of Johnstone.

 Prior to the commencement of the French Revolutionary War he recommissioned the fireship Incendiary 8 for the Channel during January 1793, participating in the fleet’s summer and autumn cruises, and after being posted on 9 January 1794 he became flag-captain to Commodore Thomas Pasley aboard the Bellerophon 74 six days later.
-He flew that officer’s rear-admiral’s flag at the Battle of the Glorious First of June, being one of only a few chosen officers to be rewarded with a gold medal.
-During the battle his ship lost four men killed and twenty-seven wounded, and upon returning to Portsmouth her damage was such that she remained under repair until the end of August before rejoining the fleet.
+He flew that officer’s rear-admiral’s flag at the Battle of the Glorious First of June, being one of those officers to be rewarded with a gold medal.
+During the battle his ship was exposed to a heavy attack from the French van due to the failure of the lead ship Caesar 80 to close with the enemy, and she had to be taken in tow by a frigate at the end of the engagement.
+She lost four men killed and twenty-seven wounded including Pasley, whose leg was shot off, and upon returning to Portsmouth her damage was such that she remained under repair until the end of August before rejoining the fleet.

 After leaving the Bellerophon at the end of November 1794 Johnstone Hope was appointed temporary captain of the Tremendous 74 in March 1795 following the retirement of Captain William Bentinck, although almost immediately he was requested for his flag-captain by his fellow Scot, Admiral Adam Duncan, who had been given command of the North Sea station.
 During May he was a witness at the court-martial which examined Captain Anthony James Pye Molloy’s conduct at the Battle of the Glorious First of June, and he concurred that Molloy had ‘not exerted himself as he should have done’.
 He then joined Duncan aboard the Venerable 74, but in October 1796 was obliged to resign this position after receiving a blow to the head when visiting a Russian ship attendant on Duncan’s squadron.